ITMO-CODE-AI/GaMAC/docs/OVERVIEW.md

 At this stage, the quality measure classifier is used for the clustering task.
 This classifier allows you to select the optimal measure of quality for a specific dataset.
-At the output of the pipeline, a specific measure is given, which will be used in the search for the best optimization algorithm.
+At the output of the pipeline, a specific measure is given, which will be used in the search for the best optimization clustering algorithm.

 ### Optimisation pipeline